Decentralized Finance

 • Decentralized finance uses the blockchain technology that cryptocurrencies use to remove the need for third parties (banks) in financial transactions.

-• Decentralized finance lacks barriers to entry, and anyone with programming skills can build financial services and tools on the network.
-Traditional finance is different.
-Only financial institutions that have met stringent capital and regulatory requirements are permitted to facilitate financial transactions.
+• Decentralized finance lacks barriers to entry, and anyone with access to the public blockchain and open-source tools can build financial services and tools on the network.

 • The DeFi infrastructure for delivering financial products and services uses three key components; blockchain, smart contracts, and cryptocurrencies.